 Real estate can be an incredibly lucrative field that offers a lot of opportunity for professional growth.
 There are a large variety of jobs within real estate that appeal to different skill sets.
 So no matter what background you’re coming from, you’ll most likely be able to find a niche within the industry.
 Let’s walk through how to get your first real estate job, from completing education requirements to landing your first client.

-What You Need to Know for Your First Job in Real Estate
+What You Need to Know for Your First Real Estate Job

 Here’s what you need to get started in North Carolina real estate.

 Securing a job as a real estate salesperson starts with education.
 If you want to be a real estate broker, you’ll need a license.
 And the easiest way to go about getting one is by taking a pre-licensing course.

 A common career progression as a real estate broker in North Carolina looks like this: You start off as a broker working for a broker-in-charge, and then you eventually work your way up the ladder so that you yourself become a broker-in-charge with other brokers working under you.

 Both steps—becoming a real estate broker and upgrading to a broker-in-charge—require a license.
 In North Carolina, for instance, in order to qualify to be a broker-in-charge, you need to satisfy all of the following requirements:

 - Two years (out of the past five) of working experience as a broker.